TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

 Additional known risk:
 - OEM/system-bar icon contrast behavior can vary by Android version and vendor skin; verify light status/nav icon readability on representative devices.

+### Dynamic color support (latest)

+- Stage 1 system dynamic color support is implemented with the existing Material Components `DynamicColors` API; no new dependency was added.
+- Dynamic colors are registered from `App.onCreate()` after settings are initialized and before activities are created.
+Activity-level theme application also reapplies dynamic color through `ThemeHelper` after explicit `setTheme()` calls, so supported Android 12+ devices can resolve Material You theme roles for app activities that choose their theme at runtime.
+- Unsupported Android versions/devices keep the existing static Material 3 fallback palette because `DynamicColors.applyToActivitiesIfAvailable()` is a no-op when dynamic color is unavailable.
+Existing fallback colors were not removed.
+- Black theme decision: dynamic colors are skipped when the selected theme resolves to Black theme, including automatic device theme with Black as the selected night theme.
+This is the least risky Stage 1 behavior because it preserves the fork's black surfaces, status/navigation bar treatment, and OLED-friendly visual intent.
+- Manual accent/color settings are not implemented in this stage; they remain planned for later static-palette and settings UI stages.

+Known risks:
+- OEM dynamic color palettes can vary across Android 12+ implementations.
+- Contrast can vary with wallpaper-derived palettes and should be manually checked for toolbar, tabs, settings controls, dialogs, cards, and system bars.
+- Black theme interaction may need deeper work if a future stage tries to apply dynamic accent roles while preserving pure black surfaces.
+- Manual accent override and preset palette export/import behavior are not part of this stage.